Phatnoir/MarkFolder/readme.md

 5. Click on checkboxes to track tasks — your changes are remembered.
 6. Export Markdown files when needed.
 7. Organize notes into categories for better browsing.
+8. Use the “Create Category” or “Delete Category” buttons to manage your note groups.
+When saving a new file, select or create a category via a visual interface.

 ---